 The Marshall M.B.A. curriculum is a comprehensive two-year (63-unit) learning experience designed to develop outstanding leaders who act with positive impact and character in a rapidly changing economic, social and political world.

-A core of 15 essential courses is designed to build the foundation of skills required of all leading executives, develop collaborative talent, expand the student's vision with a global perspective and instill an innovative spirit.
+A core of 11 essential courses is designed to build the foundation of skills required of all leading executives, develop collaborative talent and expand the student’s vision with a global perspective.
 An individualized program of study, which begins in the second semester of the first year, allows students to acquire knowledge and skills in specialized functions within specific industries.

 Recognizing that success in business requires more than a thorough knowledge of the vernacular of business, the Marshall M.B.A. curriculum is both broad and deep, offering students an opportunity to learn about business from varying perspectives.
 Marshall M.B.A. students develop: